Gore District Council v Power Co Ltd: Background

-In 1927, the Gore Borough Council transferred its local power supply assets to the Southland Electric Power Board (later to become Power Co), in return for Power Co supplying all the council's electricity for 1 penny a unit "for all time hereafter."
+In 1927, the Gore Borough Council transferred its local power supply assets to the Southland Electric Power Board (later to become Power Co), in return for SEPB supplying all the council's electricity for one penny a unit "for all time hereafter."

 THE Board further agrees to supply to the Council all electric energy required by the Council for street lamps, pumping water, sewage or other material, Town Hall and Borough Offices, Town Clock, all municipal buildings, including Fire Brigade Station, Electric-power Station, Public Library and other buildings under the control and management of the Council and all electric energy required by the Council for its own use in any municipal undertaking at the price of one penny per unit payable quarterly on the last days of March, June, September and December in each year,...

 THE provisions of this Deed shall be binding upon the Board and Council for all time hereafter.

 The Gore Borough Council has become the Gore District Council, and SEPB has become TPC, "The Power Company".

 With no mechanism for increasing the price to allow for inflation, etc., this contract subsequently became somewhat onerous for Power Co, as by 1994 the unit price of electricity had increased by 770%.
 On top of that, the council's power usage had also increased by 840%.